- Damian Comyns

 Sarah Wardle was born in London in 1969, and studied Classics at Oxford University and English at Sussex University.

 Her poems have been published in a variety of magazines, newspapers and anthologies, and broadcast on radio and television.
 In 1999, she won the Geoffrey Dearmer Memorial Prize.
 Her first collection of poetry, Fields Away, was published in 2003, and was shortlisted for the Forward Poetry Prize (Best First Collection).
-Her latest collection is A Knowable World (2009).
+Other collections include A Knowable World (2009) and Beyond (2014).

 She has written articles and reviews for magazines and newspapers such as Poetry Review, Writing in Education, the Times Higher Education Supplement, the Times Literary Supplement and The Observer.
 She was also Poet in Residence for Tottenham Hotspur F.C.